-As appeared in The Western Star newspaper's Feb.
-7, 2018 edition
+Grenfell Matters introduction, as appeared in The Western Star newspaper's Feb.
+7, 2018 edition:

 It’s a new page for us here at The Western Star, one that we’re hoping you’ll be as excited about as we are.
 Today, we begin our “Grenfell Matters” feature, a weekly snippet of the stories and people who inspire them from Corner Brook’s Memorial University campus.